- Setting up a Local Repository

-If you plan to be using a non-lab computer that is Windows machine, then you should set up a local repository according to the following section.
+If you plan to be using a non-lab computer that is Windows machine, then you should set up a local repository on it according to the following section.

-We will now configure Git as if we are a student named Fred with login
+Next, we will configure Git as if we are a student named Fred with login

 git config --global user.name "Fred Student" git config --global user.email "firstname.lastname@example.org" git config --global push.default simple

-Fred now will establish a working directory containing a local clone of his
+Fred initially establishes a working directory containing a local clone of his

 central repository in a directory